pulumi/docs/content/docs/get-started/gcp/modify-program.md

 {{% choosable language csharp %}}

-Create a new bucket object on the lines right after creating the bucket itself.
+In `MyStack.cs`, create the `BucketObject` right after creating the bucket itself.

 ```csharp
 var bucketObject = new BucketObject("index.html", new BucketObjectArgs